chadblack/Inquisition2025/calendar.md

 **DUE:** Reaction paper to Poska.

-## Week 6: Spanish Witchcraft
+## Week 6: Sex and Gender

-March 1 (Tuesday) When Witches Were Real
+September 23 (Tuesday) When Witches Were Real

 READ:

 * Monter, *Frontiers of Heresy*, Chapter 12.

-March 3 (Thursday) Why Was Spain Different?
+September 25 (Thursday) Why Was Spain Different?

 READ: